 Collecting drone imagery it’s just the first step in the process of creating a final product.
-Your drone photography photographs will require cover grading and your drone video will require editing.
-These activities require skills many drone operators do not have.
+Your drone photography photographs will require color grading and your drone video will require editing.
+These are skills many drone operators do not have.
 Very often the drone pilot will outsource these post-production activities.
 This is not bad but it is something that you should know upfront.

 How much liability insurance do you carry?

 This is critical, especially for events where the drone will fly over people.
 Drone technology is very reliable but nothing is perfect and mistakes can happen.
 If the drone pilot causes damage to property or even injury to people this could not only ruin your event but you could also have liability as the employer.